Glucerna Vanilla Flavor

 During pregnancy, some women develop high blood sugar levels.
 This condition is known as gestational diabetes mellitus (GDM) or gestational diabetes.
 Gestational diabetes typically develops between the 24th and 28th weeks of pregnancy.
 If you develop gestational diabetes while you’re pregnant, it doesn’t mean that you had diabetes before your pregnancy or will have it afterward.
 But gestational diabetes does raise your risk of developing type 2 diabetes in the future.

-Take a more active role in understanding the disease so that you learn to manage it well and keep your blood glucose levels as close as possible to normal.
-A blood glucose monitor is a helpful tool to help determine patterns of blood glucose control.
-Do test your blood glucose levels frequently.
+Take a more active role in understanding diabetes so that you learn to manage it well and keep your blood glucose levels as close as possible to normal.
+A glucometer (blood glucose monitor) is a helpful tool to help determine patterns of blood glucose control.
+Do test your blood sugar frequently.
 By testing your blood glucose level and keeping a record of the results, you’ll find out whether you need to make changes in your diet, exercise, or medication.

 Take your medication on time.